-This shows that the semihosting-using function \sys\exit is linked-in from the C library.
-To prevent this, you must provide your own implementation of this function.
+This example shows that the semihosting-using function \sys\exit is linked-in from the C library.
+To prevent the C library being linked-in, you must provide your own implementation of this function.

 There are no target-dependent functions in the C++ library, although some C++ functions use underlying C library functions that are target-dependent.